JaeYoonKim72/GMStool/README.md

   - GMStool is a tool of selecting an optimal marker-set for predicting a phenotype.
   - This tool is based on genome-wide association study, and heuristically searches optimal markers for the phenotype prediction through statistic and machine-learning methods (RR-BLUP and Random forest).
 Then, it performs genomic predictions using several statistical and machine/deep learning models (RR-BLUP, Random forest, DNN, and CNN) and finally presents the best prediction model with the optimal marker-set.
   - GMStool consists of three phases, preparation, marker selection, and final modeling.
-Three input files, genotype, phenotype, and GWAS result files, are prepared in the preparation phase, and optimal markers are then selected in the marker selectinon phase.
-Last, final prediction using the optimal marker-set is conducted in the final modeling phase.
+Three input files, genotype, phenotype, and GWAS result files, are prepared in the preparation phase, and optimal markers are then selected in the marker selectinon phase ("GMStools.MS.v1.R" or "GMStools.MS.MultiThreading.v1.R" scripts).
+Last, final prediction using the optimal marker-set is conducted in the final modeling phase ("GMStools.FM.v1.R" script).

 ## 2. Flow-chart